Template Literals are a special syntax for defining text strings in JavaScript, which provide several powerful advantages over traditional ones.

 - Variable and expression interpolation

-- Support for multiline and formatted text
+- Support for multi-line and formatted text

 Expression Interpolation

-One of the most powerful features of Template Literals is the ability to interpolate variables and expressions directly within the string.
+One of the most powerful features of Template Literals is the ability to interpolate variables and expressions directly within the text string.

 This is done using the syntax ${expression}